bitloops/bitloops-language/examples/README.md

 ---
 ## Eventual Consistency
-Software systems, particularly enterprise applications, are built to have high availability and fault tolerence, as well as great performance and scalability.
+Software systems, particularly enterprise applications, are built to have high availability and fault tolerance, as well as great performance and scalability.

 Achieving all of this is very difficult, especially if we want to ensure data consistency, whilst operating these distributed systems which are running across multiple servers.
 There are network delays, message loss or server failures that need to be taken into considering.